 Why does it matter if your accident is covered by the Package Travel, Package Holidays, and Package Tour Regulations 1992?
 When the regulations are applicable, direct responsibility can be placed on the tour operator for any personal injury sustained or accident you have been involved in, so long as it occurred through someone else’s negligence.
 This is applicable no matter whether your holiday was outside the UK or within the UK.
 It also applies to any illness you have suffered while on vacation, for instance, legionnaires disease or food poisoning.

-If you want to make a claim for a holiday accident, all you need to do is give us a call.
+If you want to claim for a holiday accident, all you need to do is give us a call.
 We will talk you through the process, and ensure that we have everything required to launch a successful compensation claim.

 If we believe your case is strong enough to secure compensation, we will assign you to one of our experienced No Win No Fee solicitors.
 We won’t waste your time if we know that compensation is not a possibility.